Grief is a sacred, tender, and transformative part of the human experience.

 This temporary change in the nervous system can cause significant and intense physical, mental, emotional, or social experiences that can catch us off guard if we don't understand what is happening.

-Common experiences of grief can be physical, emotional, or social.
+Signs of grief and complicated grief can be physical, mental, emotional, social, or spiritual.

 Physical